kism/archivepodcast/README.md

 - ~~Real docs (sphinx?)~~
 - Fix wild font size on /health safari mobile
 - See if the str(Path()) is the way to go
+  - Fix str path, use the path object as much as possible